-Problem: When trying to open a Microsoft Excel file stored in a SharePoint Online document library, got this error message:
+Problem: When trying to open a Microsoft Excel file stored in a SharePoint Online document library, I got this error message:

-We couldn’t open that file. rename the file to use a shorter name or copy it to a different folder with a shorter path.
+We couldn’t open that file.
+Rename the file to use a shorter name or copy it to a different folder with a shorter path.

 We faced similar issues like: “Sorry, we couldn’t find <SharePoint-File-URL>.
-Is it possible it was moved, renamed or deleted?”
+Is it possible it was moved, renamed, or deleted?”

-“Cannot open the file because the full path of the file is too long. please keep the full path less than 218 characters”
+“Cannot open the file because the full path of the file is too long.
+Please keep the full path less than 218 characters”